Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Python Package

 \section{Python Package}

-To facilitate reproducibility and support the digital humanities community, we release the framework described in this paper as an open-source Python package.
-The \texttt{locisimiles}\footnote{\url{https://github.com/julianschelb/locisimiles}} library streamlines the detection of intertextual links by implementing a standardized ``retrieve-and-rerank'' pipeline and calculating the task-specific error metrics (SMR, FPR, FNR) defined in Section~\ref{app:metrics}.
+We release the framework described in this paper as an open-source Python package.
+The \texttt{locisimiles}\footnote{\url{https://anonymous.4open.science/r/locisimiles-2338/}} library implements the retrieve-and-rerank pipeline shown in Figure~\ref{fig:two_stage_pipeline} and computes the task-specific error metrics (SMR, FPR, FNR) defined in Appendix~\ref{app:metrics}.

+Because the package compares all segments of the query and source documents, evaluation must account for the correct rejection of non-links as well as the recovery of positive references.
+In addition to per-class precision (P), recall (R), and F1, \texttt{locisimiles} therefore reports three error rates normalized by the total number of segment pairs ($N$): SMR as a global error rate, FPR for spurious matches, and FNR for missed references.
+Standard accuracy is omitted because the extreme class imbalance makes it uninformative: a trivial all-negative predictor already achieves near-perfect scores.
+Formal definitions are given in Appendix~\ref{app:metrics}.